Gianco99/SUEP_Generator/README.md

-Written by Simon Knapen on 12/22/2019 simon.knapen@cern.ch Tested with Pythia 8.243 on a scientific Linux system (CentOS 5.5)
+README last updated by Simon Knapen on 08/09/2020 simon.knapen@cern.ch Tested with Pythia 8.243 on a scientific Linux system (CentOS 5.5) Software was written by Simon Knapen (CERN) and Simone Pagan Griso (LBL)

 # Contains